 On September 1, 2017, I moved to the University of Cambridge, U.K., to take up the role of University Senior Lecturer in the History of Education.
 I have been subject lead on the teacher education (PGCE) history course, a manager for the Secondary PGCE Course, the lead respondent to our 2018 Ofsted Inspection (for which we earned an “Outstanding” rating), the Deputy Director of Learning and Teaching for the Faculty of Education and the (Acting) Director of Learning and Teaching for the Faculty of Education.

 As of October 1 2019, I was promoted to a personal Readership in the History of Science, Technology and Education.
-Currently, I am the Deputy Director of Learning and Teaching for the Faculty of Education and a co-manager of the Secondary PGCE course.
-I lecture in the Tripos program and I supervise graduate students.
+Currently, I am the Deputy Director of Learning and Teaching for the Faculty of Education, I teach in the Tripos (undergraduate) program and I supervise graduate students.
 I am also a Directory of Studies for the Education Tripos and a Bye-Fellow of Emmanuel College.

 I am a certified professional physicist (P.Phys.) with the Canadian Association of Physicists.

 I am an elected Fellow of the Royal Astronomical Society (FRAS), the Royal Geographical Society (FRGS), and the Royal Royal Society for the encouragement of Arts, Manufactures and Commerce (FRSA).
 I am also an elected Member of the Royal Historical Society.